 - Nerve damage or loss of sensation in the area

-As with all surgery, risk of complication is related to each patient’s personal circumstances and individual medical history.
+As with all surgery, the risk of complication is related to each patient’s personal circumstances and individual medical history.

-Are the results worth the cost?
+Are the results worth it?

-Obviously, patients with thicker and denser areas of remaining hair will fare better than those who started with less hair.
+Generally, patients with thicker and denser areas of remaining hair will fare better than those who started with less hair.

-Alternatives to surgery
+Alternatives to hair transplant surgery